You won’t get ahead in any industry if you simply copy your competitors. And this is especially true in SEO & content marketing.

 If they are explicitly targeting a query or running a campaign, and it’s not performing, then you know that there is some other variable to research.

 Research Successful Link & Share Types

-One of the most common uses & misuses of competitor research are link & influencer stealing.
+One of the most common uses & misuses of competitor research is link & influencer stealing.

 You see that Competitor A has a link from Website X. You try to get the exact same link.

 Or you see Bob The Badass Influencer on Instagram promoting Competitor B. You try to get him to promote your new product.